Home Blog How to Verify Identity for GDPR Compliant Identity Verification Data Requests

 But make verification too easy, and you’re handing out personal data to anyone who asks.
 That’s a data breach waiting to happen.

 The sweet spot lies in risk-based verification.
-Match your requirements to the sensitivity of what you're disclosing.
+Match your requirements to the sensitivity of what you’re disclosing, and ensure organisational measures are in place to maintain both security and accessibility.

 For low-risk requests (say, confirming what marketing emails someone is subscribed to), minimal verification might suffice.
 An email to the address on file with a confirmation link could be enough.